 When transferring patients from other antihypertensive drugs, labetalol HCl tablets should be introduced as recommended and the dosage of the existing therapy progressively decreased.

-As in the general patient population, labetalol therapy may be initiated at 100 mg twice daily and titrated upwards in increments of 100 mg b.i.d. as required for control of blood pressure.
+As in the general patient population, labetalol therapy may be initiated at 100 mg twice daily and titrated upwards in increments of 100 mg twice daily as required for control of blood pressure.
 Since some elderly patients eliminate labetalol more slowly, however, adequate control of blood pressure may be achieved at a lower maintenance dosage compared to the general population.
-The majority of elderly patients will require between 100 and 200 mg b.i.d.
+The majority of elderly patients will require between 100 mg and 200 mg twice daily.

 How is Labetalol Tablets Supplied

-Labetalol Hydrochloride Tablets USP, 100 mg are available as yellow, round, film-coated tablets, debossed with a bisect, and "4364" on one side and “TEVA” on the other containing 100 mg of labetalol hydrochloride USP, packaged in bottles of 100 and 500 tablets and unit-dose boxes of 100 tablets.
+Labetalol Hydrochloride Tablets, USP 100 mg are available as white to off-white, round biconvex tablets, debossed “AC 370” on one side and bisected on other side, packaged in bottles of 30, 100 and 500 tablets.

-Labetalol Hydrochloride Tablets USP, 200 mg are available as white, round, film-coated tablets, debossed with a bisect, and "4365" on one side and “TEVA” on the other containing 200 mg of labetalol hydrochloride USP, packaged in bottles of 100 and 500 tablets and unit-dose boxes of 100 tablets.
+Labetalol Hydrochloride Tablets, USP 200 mg are available as white to off-white, round biconvex tablets, debossed “AC 371” on one side and bisected on other side, packaged in bottles of 30, 100 and 500 tablets.

-Labetalol Hydrochloride Tablets USP, 300 mg are available as green, round, film-coated, unscored tablets, debossed with "4366" and on one side and “TEVA” on the other containing 300 mg of labetalol hydrochloride USP, packaged in bottles of 100 tablets.
+Labetalol Hydrochloride Tablets, USP 300 mg are available as white to off-white, round biconvex tablets, debossed “AC 372” on one side and bisected on other side, packaged in bottles of 30, 100 and 500 tablets.